jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.41 Log10

-Returns the base-10 logarithm of values in a raster..
+Returns the base-10 logarithm of values in a raster.

 *Parameters*: